Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Examples

-In this toy-example we only need one ancilla per card, which keeps track if a card is still in play, i.e. the stack-qubits.
-For simplicity, these ancillas are updated only now.
-We can condition on stack qubits $q_2,q_5,q_8,q_{11}$ being in state $\ket{1}$ and apply a series of $\cnot$-gates:
+In this toy example, only one auxiliary qubit per card is needed, which keeps track of whether a card is still in play, i.e., the stack qubits.
+For simplicity, these auxiliary qubits are updated only at this point.
+Conditioning can be performed on the stack qubits $q_2,q_5,q_8,q_{11}$ being in state $\ket{1}$, followed by a series of $\cnot$ gates: